Meet some of our management members.

 Fazilla Amide — Chair

-I have an 11-year-old son, Kareem, who has complex additional needs.
+I have a 15-year-old son, Kareem, who has complex additional needs.
 He has a missing piece of a chromosome which has resulted in a number of health issues as well as global developmental delay.
 He is also on the autistic spectrum.
 He attends West Lea School, which he loves.

 I am very busy as I work part-time as a Change Management/Business Transformation consultant.
 I’m also a Parent Trainer for Enfield’s Joint Service for Disabled Children and , running self-help/support workshops for parents of children with additional needs.
 I’m also a Sleep Practitioner helping families with children with special needs get better sleep.